 Perform history expansion on the current line and insert a space.
 See HISTORY EXPANSION below for a description of history expansion.

 alias-expand-line

 Perform alias expansion on the current line.
-See ALIASES above for a description of alias expansion.
+See ALIASES above for a description of alias expansion history-and-alias-expand-line insert-last-argument (M-., M-)

-history-and-alias-expand-line

 Perform history and alias expansion on the current line.